Information for Patients

 The audit uses data collected by GPs and hospitals as part of routine care.
-If you prefer for your data not to be used in this audit, you have the right to instruct for your data not to be used.
+If you prefer for your data not to be used in this audit, you have the right to object.
 This will only be necessary if:

 - In England and Wales, please contact your GP practice directly.
 You do not need to give a reason and your care will not be affected.
 Your GP practice will inform the NCDA team and ensure no data relating to you or your care is used in this audit.